milvus-io/milvus/tests/python_client/README.md

-### PyMilvus ORM Test Environment Deployment and Case Execution
+### PyMilvus Test Environment Deployment and Case Execution

-We recommend using Python 3 (3.6 or higher), consistent with the version supported by PyMilvus ORM.
+We recommend using Python 3 (3.6 or higher), consistent with the version supported by PyMilvus.

 > Note: Procedures listed below will be completed automatically if you deployed Milvus using KinD.